California Legislative Women's Caucus 2017-2018

 2019-2020 Legislative Women's Caucus:

 At the start of the 2019-2020 legislative session, the California Legislative Women’s Caucus had increased its membership to 36 members.
+By the end of 2019, the Caucus had reached a historic high of 38 women.
 It is one of the largest women's caucuses in the nation.
-Of the 36 members, there are 13 women in the Senate and 23 women in the Assembly.
-Of those 36 women, 31 are Democrats and 5 are Republicans.
+Of the 38 members, there are 15 women in the Senate and 23 women in the Assembly.
+Within the membership, 32 are Democrats and 6 are Republicans.

-In sharp contrast to the first women’s caucus in 1985, many of today’s elected women serve as Chairs and Vice-Chairs of the Senate and Assembly policy committees, as well as, leadership positions in both parties.
-In a historic move, the Senate has elected its first woman President pro Tempore, Senator Toni G. Atkins.
-She works alongside Minority Leader, Senator Shannon Grove.
-It is the first time that two women lead the Senate.
+In sharp contrast to the first women’s caucus in 1985, many of today’s elected women serve as Chairs and Vice-Chairs of Senate and Assembly policy committees, as well as, three of the four top leadership positions in both houses.
+In a historic move, the Senate elected its first woman President pro Tempore: Senator Toni G. Atkins in 2017.
+She works alongside Senate Minority Leader Senator Shannon Grove and Assembly Minority Leader Assemblywoman Marie Waldron.

 Women continue to break barriers in the Legislature through their own personal stories of triumph in elective office.